tan-xianglong/macncheese/README.md

 * Bootstrap - card componet was selected as according to our wireframes structure which created
 * Open html file on browser and verify it looks and works as expected
 * Responsive display:
-   * Bootstrap's Grid system - 2 columns for desktop, 1 column for mobile view
+   * Bootstrap's Grid system - 2 columns for desktop, 1 column for mobile view, breakpoint : lg (large)992px

 ---